 The following are some examples of work practice control:

 - You must know what materials you are dealing with.
 Make sure you read the manufacturer’s material safety data sheet (MSDS) (Wikipedia).
-The MSDS comes with all welding electrodes, fluxes, cleaning chemicals, and all other materials you work with.
-An MSDS is quite technical but contains information you need to know before working with these materials.
+The MSDS comes with all electrodes, fluxes, cleaning chemicals, and all other materials you work with.
+An MSDS is quite technical but contains information you need to know before working with the materials.

 - Avoid welding in confined spaces as much as possible.

 - Always use the correct welding technique.
-For example, keeping a tight arc and correct speed to reduce welding fume generation.
+For example, keeping a tight arc and correct speed to reduce fume generation.

 - Know the correct usage, inspection, and maintenance of LEV systems or welding respirators.